veerendra2/flask-mongodb-app/README.md

 $ kubectl create -f k8s_http_service.yml
 $ kubectl create -f k8s_mongoDB.yml
 ```
-Or you can build your own by running `run.py`(More info in [tests](https://github.com/veerendra2/python-flask-mongodb-app/tree/master/tests) directory)
+Or you can build and push to your registry on your own by running `run.py`(More info in [tests](https://github.com/veerendra2/python-flask-mongodb-app/tree/master/tests) directory)

 # Introduction